Qilian Mountains: Geography

 Qaidam Shan peak at with 5,759 m.
 Other major peaks include Gangshiqia Peak in the east.

 The Nan-Shan range continues to the west as Yema Shan (5,250 m) and Altun Shan (Altyn Tagh) (5,798 m).
-To the east, it passes north of Qinghai Lake, terminating as Daban Shan and Xinglong Shan near Lanzhou, with Maoma Shan peak (4,070 m) an eastern outlier.
-Sections of the Ming dynasty's Great Wall pass along its northern slopes, and south of northern outlier Longshou Shan (3,616 m).
+To the east, it passes north of Qinghai Lake, terminating as Daban Shan and Xinglong Shan near Lanzhou, with Maoma Shan peak (4,070 m) as an eastern outlier.
+Sections of the Ming dynasty's Great Wall pass along its northern slopes, and south of the northern outlier Longshou Shan (3,616 m).

 The Qilian mountains are the source of numerous, mostly small, rivers and creeks that flow northeast, enabling irrigated agriculture in the Hexi Corridor (Gansu Corridor) communities, and eventually disappearing in the Alashan Desert.
 The best known of these streams is the Ejin (Heihe) River.
 The region has many glaciers, the largest of which is the Touming Mengke.
 These glaciers have undergone acceleration in their melting in recent decades.

 Lake Hala is a large brackish lake, located within the Qilian mountains.

 The characteristic ecosystem of the Qilian Mountains has been described by the World Wildlife Fund as the Qilian Mountains conifer forests.

 Biandukou (扁都口), with an altitude of over 3500 m, is a pass in the Qilian Mountains.
 It links Minle County of Gansu in the north and Qilian County of Qinghai in the south.